Michael D. Barnes: Later career

 Following his congressional service, Barnes was President of the Brady Center to Prevent Gun Violence, Chair of the Center for National Policy, Chair of the Governor's Commission on Growth in the Chesapeake Bay Region and a member of the Boards of Directors of the Metropolitan Washington Airports Authority, University of Maryland Foundation, Center for International Policy, Public Voice, and the Overseas Development Council.
 Prior to his service in Congress, Barnes was a Commissioner of the Maryland Public Service Commission from 1975 to 1979, and Vice Chairman of the Washington Metropolitan Area Transit Commission.

+In July 1998, following the death of Maryland Comptroller Louis L. Goldstein, Governor Parris Glendening selected Barnes to fill the remainder of Goldstein's term as comptroller of Maryland.
+Barnes initially accepted and planned to run for a full four-year term in 1998, but withdrew his candidacy a few days later and endorsed former governor William Donald Schaefer in that year's election.
+As a result, Maryland deputy comptroller Robert L. Swann took over as comptroller.

 From 2000 through 2006, he served as president of the Brady Campaign to Prevent Gun Violence.
 Barnes was Senior Of Counsel in the Washington, D.C., law firm of Covington & Burling.
 He retired as senior counsel at Covington & Burling LLP in December 2010.

 Barnes joined the Board of Directors of the Washington Metropolitan Area Transit Authority from April 2011 to 2013 as Principal Director representing Montgomery County and the State of Maryland, preceded by Peter Benjamin and succeeded by Michael Goldman.
 He is a senior fellow at the Center for International Policy in Washington, DC.
 Barnes is also a member of the Inter-American Dialogue and the ReFormers Caucus of Issue One.

 He was appointed by John Boehner to succeed Abner Mikva as an alternate member of the Office of Congressional Ethics on January 23, 2013.